 What is Community and Civic Engagement?

 Community and Civic Engagement is acting upon a heightened sense of responsibility to one’s communities.
 This includes a wide range of activities, including developing civic sensitivity, participation in building civil society, and benefiting the common good.
 Community and Civic Engagement encompasses the notions of global citizenship and interdependence.
 Through civic engagement, individuals—as citizens of their communities, their nations, and the world—are empowered as agents of positive social change for a more democratic world.
-Community and Civic Engagement involves one or more of the following:

 Why Minor in Community and Civic Engagement?